IEntin/ClientServer/README.md

 To solve this problem the writing ends of the pipes are opened in a non blocking\
 mode: open(fd, O_WRONLY | O_NONBLOCK).
 With this modification the client being down\
-for any reason leaves the server in a valid state, and can be restarted.\
+for any reason leaves the server in a valid state.\
 ........

 The number and identity of fifo and tcp clients are not known in advance.\